-The EOC utilizes a Cisco VoIP-based telephone system with City Fiber (with redundancy) and the full spectrum of City radios (using true radio frequency vs. network connectivity), including KCPD
+The EOC utilizes a Cisco VoIP-based telephone system with City Fiber (with redundancy) and the full spectrum of City radios (using true radio frequency vs. network connectivity), including KCPD KCFD and all others.
+The EOC also utilizes MERS and has significant amateur band radio resources.
+A diagram of primary EOC telephone numbers is provided in Attachment B-3 OEM Telephone Numbers.

-&lt;sup>1 After COVID-19, 311 operations were transferred to the operators' homes (i.e. work from home) with the 311 Call Center at City Hall now the back-up center.
+1 After COVID-19, 311 operations were transferred to the operators' homes (i.e. work from home) with the 311 Call Center at City Hall now the back-up center.